FashioNXT/EventNXT-Fall2024/README.md

 ```
 It builds the images for the app and database,  create a named volume to store the data, and start running containers from the images.

-If errors occurs, you can view the log by
+If errors occur, you can view the log by
 ```bash
 $ docker-compose log
 ```